baiango/NOSMap/README.md

 # 🎇🎆 Gain
 - High correctness and reliability - NOSMap's features are minimal and battle-tested
 - Possibly read-only concurrent hash map with write lock
-- NOSMap will only slow down by bucket collisions when the load factor is 95% above
+- NOSMap will only slow down by bucket collisions when the load factor is 95% above.
+Please refrain from setting the load factor below 95%
 - NOSMap will drain [hash flooding attacks](https://en.wikipedia.org/wiki/Collision_attack)

 # 🚤🔥 Drawbacks - Reason